-The Translation component takes care of translating the metrics into obligations, moreover it generates an object compliant with the input required by the CNL Editor.
-This object is called REO (Requirements&Obligations), since it contains all the information needed to express a TOM and the associated obligations.
-The REO structure is depicted in Figure 8.
+The Translation takes care of translating the metrics into obligations, moreover it generates an object compliant with the input required by the CNL Editor.
+This object is called REO (Requirements&Obligations), since it contains all the information needed to express a requirement and the associated obligations.
+The REO structure is depicted in Figure 5.

-Once the object is created, the control returns to the API Server component.
+Once the object is created, the control returns to the API Server subcomponent.

-3.1.2.3 Technical specifications
+2.1.2.3 Technical specifications

-The prototype of the NL2CNL Translator is written in Python, version 3.8.
-A selection of the key libraries is shown in the following and a full list including all the used libraries can be found in the GitLab repository6.
+The NL2CNL Translator is written in Python, version 3.8.
+A selection of the key libraries is shown in the following and a full list including all the used libraries can be found in the GitLab repository9.